* This is the Consumer Version. *

 Still others may draw this line differently.
 For example, they might want the document to state: “If I have permanent and severe brain damage (for example, I can open my eyes, but I cannot speak or understand) and I am not expected to get better, I do not want my life to be prolonged, and I do not want life-sustaining treatment (including artificial feeding and hydration) to be provided or continued.”

-In all cases when people refuse care through an advance directive, health care providers are nonetheless always required to provide comfort measures as needed for the person’s condition.
+In all cases when people refuse care through an advance directive, health care practitioners are nonetheless always required to provide comfort measures as needed for the person’s condition.

-A durable power of attorney for health care is a document in which one person (the principal) names another person (the health care agent or proxy, health care representative, or other name depending on the state) to make decisions about health care and only health care.
-A power is durable if it remains legally effective or becomes effective when the principal becomes incapable of making health care decisions.
+A health care power of attorney is a document in which one person (the principal) names another person (the health care agent or proxy, health care representative, or other name depending on the state) to make decisions about health care in the event the principal losses capacity to make health care decisions.
 Like the living will, this document may be called by different names in different states.

 Two or more people may be named to serve as agents together (jointly) or alone (severally).
 However, such joint appointments can create conflicts and complications and should probably be avoided or discussed with an attorney.
-If feasible, the durable power of attorney for health care should name an alternate or successor agent in case the first-named person is unable or unwilling to serve.
+If feasible, the health care power of attorney should name an alternate or successor agent in case the first-named person is unable or unwilling to serve.

-The law of each state describes the rules and procedures necessary for a valid durable power of attorney for health care and should be carefully followed.
-Most states require two qualified witnesses, and some permit notarization as an alternative.
-A principal who has capacity can cancel the durable power of attorney at any time.
+The law of each state describes the rules and procedures necessary for a valid health care power of attorney as well as living will.
+These rules should be followed carefully.
+Most states require two qualified witnesses to sign the document, and some permit notarization as an alternative.
+A principal who has capacity can cancel the health care power of attorney at any time.
 The choice of agent does not have to be permanent.
-If circumstances change, the principal can and should create a new durable power of attorney for health care and/or name a new agent.
+If circumstances change, the principal can and should create a new health care power of attorney and/or name a new agent.

-The durable power of attorney for health care is important for younger as well as older adults.
+The health care power of attorney is important for younger as well as older adults.
 It is especially important for anyone who wants someone other than next of kin to control decision making (for example, a partner, friend, or anyone else legally unrelated).
 It is the only way, outside of a court proceeding (which is a complicated process), to give that person the legal authority to make health care decisions and to ensure rights of visitation and access to medical information.

-Ideally, copies of the living will or durable power of attorney for health care should be given to every doctor providing care for the principal and to the hospital upon admission.
+Ideally, copies of the living will or health care power of attorney should be given to every doctor providing care for the principal and to the hospital upon admission.
 Copies should also be placed in the principal’s permanent medical record, given to the principal’s appointed agent and lawyer, and placed with important papers.

 Having multiple advance directives or ones that are overly complicated can create confusion.
-If there is both a living will and a durable power of attorney for health care, the principal should stipulate which should be followed if the documents seem to conflict.
-In general, a durable power of attorney for health care is preferable if the principal has a trusted person to appoint as agent.
+If there is both a living will and a health care power of attorney, the principal should stipulate which should be followed if the documents seem to conflict.
+In general, a health care power of attorney is preferable if the principal has a trusted person to appoint as agent.

 * This is the Consumer Version. *